molven04/os-media/readme.txt

 * directly uploading (or selecting) files through Wordpress media uploader (very limited size: depends on the configuration of php and WP) **[dedicated input for each format: mp4, webm, ogg]**
 * from the platform **Youtube & Vimeo**. **[dedicated input]**

-**OSmedia Featured video - Custom Post Type:**
+> <strong>OSmedia Featured video - Custom Post Type:</strong><br>

-For this type of page, the best way to display video is to use a specific template (like **Os-media theme**, specifically designed for this plugin) or you can insert the function **Osmedia_video()** in your theme.
+> For this type of page, the best way to display video is to use a specific template (like **Os-media theme**, specifically designed for this plugin) or you can insert the function **Osmedia_video()** in your theme.
 This content are also optimized for latest WP theme like Twenty Fifteen or Twenty Fourteen, automatically detected by this plugin, which loads the dedicated layout for CPT content.
 If your theme is not recognized, is loaded by default the file **layout/osmedia_cpt.php**, that you can edit and customize for display your featured video.

 **Image poster for video:**